Mandan schedule spring cleanup weeks; Mandan Litter Cleanup Day set

-Residents can place bulky items on the boulevard for special pickup during their regular garbage collection days.
+Residents can place bulky items on the boulevard for special pickup during their regular garbage collection days and lasts six days -- April 17-22.

 Spring cleanup crews will pick up furniture and appliances in residential collection areas.
-Crews will not pick up tires or carpet.
+Crews will not pick up tires (car and pickup) and carpet.
 Tires in Mandan can be disposed of at the city landfill -- $4 per auto tire, $9 per truck tire and $15 per tractor tire.

 Hazardous waste and liquids will not be picked up.